analytixncs/analytix-docs/docs/bi/bi-database-core-mapping.md

    > NOTE:  Fields ending in _ID can not be used in queries to join to similar Core IDs.
 They may represent the same entity, but the number will be different.
 For example, Company_ID in fctInsertion is not the same ID number as CompanyID in aoAdOrder.
 Again, they may point to the same Company, but the IDs will be different.

 4. If the field ends in _AdBase, it is a link to an ID in the Core database.
-In this document, in the Core description field we will have the following text to indicate that this is a Core ID:  Link to CORE &#129106;
+In this document, in the Core description field we will have the following text to indicate that this is a Core ID:

+    - Link to CORE &#129106;
       This means that you may use these fields to actually join to fields in the Core database.
       For example, the AdOrderId_AdBase field in fctAdOrder can be used to join to aoAdOrder as follows:

+      ```sql
       SELECT *
       FROM fctAdOrder, aoAdOrder
       WHERE fctAdOrder.AdOrderId_AdBase = aoAdOrder.ID
+      ```

 5. Most of the fields in the Fact tables will be ID fields linking to other dimensions.